SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 application.
 For ponds that were digitized in both applications the pond digitized in the first application was marked for deletion and the pond digitized in the second was kept.
-For ponds that were digitized twice in a single application, an operator examined both to determine which should be kept.
+For ponds that were digitized twice in a single application, an analyst examined both to determine which should be kept.

 6. Sample Data